ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 his crown, And killed him — as it
 should.
 Had he lieen reading of the news
 At home, like neighbor Jim, I&#x27;d bet it
-cent tbia accident Had nnt befallen him
+cent tbia accident Had nnt befallen him.
 </td></tr></table>

 ---